cavaliercoder/cavaliercoder.github.io/_drafts/so-i-wrote-a-manifest-what-next.md

 * Stage deployments
 * Trace changes back to the source
 * Roll back vs roll forward
+* Use packaging instead of automated compiles

 ## Angles?
 * Rule 1: Use source control, Rule 2: See rule 1
+* Source control = Back to the Future
+* PUppet = Hammer, Nail gun, 3d Printer
+* Config drift = "Ryan Special"
+* Contribute to the product - PostgreSQL Module

 Start with the story of when I started out